burcakotlu/GLANET/docs/source/tutorial.rst

 --------------------------------------------------------

 In the following table, command-line arguments and their prerequisite arguments, if any, are specified.
 A command-line argument is required if and only if its precondition argument(s) is specified.
-Command IDs distinguish options between each other.
 You must set at most one parameter per argument.
 For example, if you set both -f0 and -fbed parameters for *Input File Format* argument, then the program will terminate by giving an error message.
 Details of the command-line arguments with examples are specified below.
-Note that parameter "-c" (1) indicates that GLANET will run in command-line mode, not with GUI.
+Note that parameter "-c" indicates that GLANET will run in command-line mode, not with GUI.

 +-------------------------+---------------+-------------------+--------------+----------------------+
 | Description             | Parameter     | Optional/Required | Precondition | Default Parameter    |